-This is the best caramel dip.
-It is made on the stove with butter, sugar, and sweetened condensed milk, and the dip is the perfect consistency for dipping pretzels and apples.
+This is the best caramel dip recipe ever.
+Made on the stove with butter, sugar, and sweetened condensed milk, it’s the perfect consistency for dipping pretzels and apples.

 - 1/2 cup salted butter